Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 13. Watch a show at the open-air Minack Theatre

-I still haven’t made it to the Minack Theatre yet, but it looks ridiculous.
+I still haven’t made it to the Minack Theatre yet, but it looks ridiculous and is always recommended as one of the best things to do in Cornwall.
 Such a unique experience and located down in Penzance.
 An open-air theatre perched on the cliffs high above the Atlantic ocean?
 I think SO.

 Add it to your Cornwall bucket list.